folio-org/folio-org.github.io/tutorials/curriculum/05-set-up-the-folio-users-app.md

 ### Register and Deploy the Users app Okapi Module

-As part of that build process, the mod-user ModuleDescriptor and DeploymentDescriptor were generated into the "target" directory.
+As part of that build process, the mod-users ModuleDescriptor and DeploymentDescriptor were generated into the "target" directory.
 They can be used to register and deploy the Users app Okapi Module.

 ```shell
 $ cd $FOLIO_ROOT